dkoo/gutenberg-background-video/README.md

 ## What does it do?

 You insert the Background Video block into your page or post content.
 You give it a shareable YouTube video URL.
 The block uses the [YouTube JavaScript API](https://developers.google.com/youtube/v3/quickstart/js) to embed the video as full-viewport hero element with the video playing silently in the background, similar to [this type of effect](https://www.w3schools.com/howto/howto_css_fullscreen_video.asp) which has been trendy for all kinds of sites for the past few years.
-Optionally, you can add a "next" button which smooth scrolls to the next sibling element on the page, and/or overlay other blocks on top of the element (but keep be careful not to overflow the viewport or things might get wonky).
+Optionally, you can add a "next" button which smooth scrolls to the next sibling element on the page, and/or overlay other blocks on top of the element (but be careful not to overflow the viewport or things might get wonky).

 ## Why YouTube?